 These are questions that all of us have.
 Health problems with our children can arise anytime – evenings, weekends, when you’re traveling or when your doctor’s office is closed.

-Swedish Kids Symptom Checker is designed especially for these times.
-The interactive smart phone application can help you make appropriate decisions on what level of care, if any, is needed and how to provide symptom relief for minor illnesses and injuries you can manage on your own.
+Swedish Kids' Symptom Checker is designed especially for these times.
+The interactive app can help you make appropriate decisions on what level of care, if any, is needed and how to provide symptom relief for minor illnesses and injuries you can manage on your own.

 The care guide that best matches your child’s symptom can be located quickly by using the alphabetical index, body area index, or keyword search.

-The pediatric care guides are derived from the telephone protocols used by more than 400 hospital- and health plan-based nurse advice lines and by 90% of pediatric practices.
+The pediatric care guides are derived from the telephone protocols used by more than 400 hospital- and health plan-based nurse advice lines and by 90 percent of pediatric practices.
 They have been tested on over 150 million symptom calls.

-Connect to 911, your doctor, your child’s doctor or nearby Emergency Department are available if you have phone service.
+Connect to 911, your doctor, your child’s doctor or nearby Emergency Department if you have phone service.